9 Practical and Sustainable Toilet Paper Alternatives

 • Portable/bottle bidets

-You can replace the use of toilet paper using any of the above bidets.
-Depending on your situation, you will find that one type of bidet will be more suitable that others.
+You can replace toilet paper using any of the above bidets.
+Depending on your situation, you will find that one type of bidet will be more suitable than others.

 The 9 Best Toilet Paper Alternatives